adebiyial/orangeman-2023-1/pages/blog/css-spinning-loader.md

 }
 ```

-## What’s going on with the initial setup?
+## What&apos;s going on with the initial setup?

 On the `:root` pseudo-class, we defined some `CSS variables`:

-- `-s-loader-wrapper-bg-color`: the background color for the loader’s parent container
+- `-s-loader-wrapper-bg-color`: the background color for the loader&apos;s parent container
 - `-s-loader-width`: the loader width
 - `-s-loader-height`: the loader height (notice how we can assign a variable to another variable)
 - `-s-loader-border-color-trans`: an opaque version of the loader border color